Tun Lin

 Tun Lin (ထွန်းလင်း, born 6 August 1948) is a Burmese politician who currently serves as a House of Nationalities member of parliament for Tanintharyi Region No. 3 constituency.
 He is a member of National League for Democracy.

 Early life

 Tun was born on 6 August 1948 in Tanintharyi, Burma (Myanmar).
 He graduated B.Sc(Mats), M.Sc(Q), B.Ed.

 Political career

-Tun was elected as an Amyotha Hluttaw MP, winning a majority of 34,266 votes, from Tanintharyi Region № 3 parliamentary constituency.
+Tun was elected as an Amyotha Hluttaw MP, winning a majority of 34,266 votes, from Tanintharyi Region No. 3 parliamentary constituency.